AdilElbarmaqui/Simple_Chatbot/README.md

     ```bash
     pip install openai

-4. Copy the API key you have taken in its place in the `chatbot.py` file
+3. Paste the API key you obtained into the designated location within the `chatbot.py` file (openai.api_key = 'your_API_Key')

-5. Run the `chatbot.py` script in your IDE
+4. Run the `chatbot.py` script in your IDE

 5.Engage in a conversation with the chatbot.
 Type your messages and receive responses based on the input.